 Why You Don't Need a Salt Mill

 Salt mills have become popular in recent years, but they are more a fad than a kitchen necessity.
-The reason you grind pepper is because peppercorns stay fresh, while ground pepper begins to lose flavor almost the instant it's ground.
+The reason you grind pepper is because peppercorns stay fresh, while ground pepper begins to lose flavor the instant it's ground.